annutt2031/Data-Model_for_Online_Booking_System/README.md

 User stories describe the user's view of the system's behavior, and use cases describe the user's interaction with the system.
 But US and UC do not contain all the information needed to implement the system.

 Programmers do not develop user or business requirements, but entities in the system, their properties and behavior, i.e. functional requirements for the system.
-The relationship to other entities is usually shown by an Entity-Relationship Diagram (ER diagram or class diagram) in the notation adopted by the team.
+The relationship to other entities is usually represented by an Entity-Relationship Diagram (ER diagram or class diagram) in the notation adopted by the team.

-On BSA03, you identified the main entities of the domain and built a conceptual model (ER diagram).
+In BSA03, you identified the main entities of the domain and built a conceptual model (ER diagram).
 Continue this work by constructing a logical database (DB) model: a description of the entities and an ER diagram or class diagram.

 In this project, you will learn how to describe objects, their structure, and the relationships between them, and how to construct a class diagram.

-Before you begin modeling the database structure and designing the objects and functionality of the system, refresh your knowledge of the relational database.
-You can do this with the help of any book that describes SQL, in many courses or training programs, SQL tutorials on the Internet.
-For a brief description, see the article [Introduction to Databases] (https://habr.com/ru/post/686816/) listed in the Literature section.
+Before you start modeling the database structure and designing the objects and functionality of the system, you should brush up on your knowledge of relational databases.
+You can do this using any book that describes SQL, many courses or training programs, or SQL tutorials on the Internet.
+For a brief description, see the article [Introduction to Databases](https://habr.com/ru/post/686816/) listed in the Literature section.

 **Literature:**